cannonkeys/ck-docs/docs/satisfaction75/flashing.md

 But before we do that, we should test our PCB!

+If you're already comfortable with testing and flashing PCBs, the firmware is available here!
+[Satisfaction75 Firmware](../assets/cannonkeys_satisfaction75_rev1_via_new.bin)

 !!!
 Note
-    If you're already comfortable with testing and flashing PCBs, the firmware is available here!
-[Satisfaction75 Firmware](../assets/cannonkeys_satisfaction75_rev1_via_new.bin)
+    If using windows 11, there are known driver issues that may affect installation and flashing of this keyboard.
+While there is only a small chance of this happening, the QMK community is actively working on finding new methods and workarounds for the affected Windows 11 builds.

 ## Testing the PCB